olitvin/material2/guides/schematics.md

 install schematic.

 ```
-ng add @angular/material
+ng add @material
 ```

-In case you just want to install the `@angular/cdk`, there are also schematics for the [Component Dev Kit](https://material.angular.io/cdk)
+In case you just want to install the `@cdk`, there are also schematics for the [Component Dev Kit](https://material.angular.io/cdk)

 ```
-ng add @angular/cdk
+ng add @cdk
 ```

 The Angular Material `ng add` schematic helps you setup an Angular CLI project that uses Material.
 Running `ng add` will: